alexvictoor/BrowserLog/README.md

 ![Server logs in your browser console](https://raw.githubusercontent.com/alexvictoor/BrowserLog/master/screenshot.png)

-BrowserLog is a log4net appender leveraging "HTML5 Server Sent Event" (SSE) to push logs on browser consoles.
+BrowserLog is a log appender leveraging on "HTML5 Server Sent Event" (SSE) to push logs on browser consoles.
-It relies on .NET 4.5 and can be used with log4net or NLog, no other external dependencies!
+It relies on .NET 4.5 and can be used with either log4net or NLog.
+No other external dependencies required!

 Usage